-"The Servicing Agreement may be terminated in respect of a Servicer upon the occurrence of certain termination events, including but not limited to, a failure by a Servicer to comply with its obligations (unless remedied within the applicable grace period), dissolution or liquidation of such Servicer or such Servicer being declared bankrupt or granted a suspension of payments or if such Servicer is no longer licenced or authorised to act as an intermediary (bemiddelaar) or an offeror of credit (aanbieder) under the Wft (each such event a "Servicer Termination Event"), upon which the other Servicer, provided that no Servicer Termination Event applies to it, shall use its best efforts to take over the servicing activities of that Servicer within ten (10) calendar days.
-If such Servicer is not replaced by the other Servicer within a period of ten (10) calendar days, the Security Trustee or the Issuer with the consent of the Security Trustee may terminate the Servicing Agreement in respect of that Servicer, or, at the option of the Security Trustee, in respect of that Servicer.
+"The Servicing Agreement may be terminated upon the occurrence of certain termination events, including but not limited to, a failure by the Servicer to comply with its obligations (unless remedied within the applicable grace period), dissolution or liquidation of the Servicer or the Servicer being declared bankrupt or granted a suspension of payments or if the Servicer is no longer licenced or authorised to act as an intermediary (bemiddelaar) or an offeror of credit (aanbieder) under the Wft (each such event a "Servicer Termination Event"), upon which the Security Trustee or the Issuer with the consent of the Security Trustee may terminate the Servicing Agreement in respect of the Servicer.
 At the request of the Security Trustee, the Issuer shall use its best efforts to appoint, and the Issuer Administrator shall use its best efforts to facilitate the appointment of, a substitute servicer in accordance with the terms and conditions of the Servicing Agreement.
-In addition, the Servicing Agreement may be terminated by (i) a Servicer in respect of itself upon the expiry of not less than six (6) months' prior written notice or (ii) the Issuer in respect of all (but not some) of the Servicers upon the expiry of not less than twenty four (24) months' prior written notice, subject to written approval of the Security Trustee, which approval may not be unreasonably withheld and subject to Credit Rating Agency Confirmation.
-A termination of the Servicing Agreement by either the Issuer or a Servicer will only become effective if a substitute servicer is appointed."
+Under the Back-up Servicing Agreement.
+Under the Back-up Servicing Agreement is terminated.
+In addition, the Servicing Agreement of the Servicing Agreement is terminated.
+In addition, the Servicing Agreement was be terminated upon the expiry of not less than six (6) months' notice of termination by the Servicer or by the Issuer given by the terminating party to each of the other parties to this Agreement, subject to written approval of the Security Trustee, which approval may not be unreasonably withheld and subject to Credit Rating Agency Confirmation.
+A termination of the Servicing Agreement by either the Issuer or the Servicer will only become effective if a substitute servicer is appointed."